udayakumar-s/ej2-angular-docs/ej2-angular/menu/how-to/customize-menu-using-events.md

 ---
 layout: post
 title: Customize menu using events in Angular Menu component | Syncfusion
-description: Learn here all about Customize menu using events in Syncfusion ##Platform_Name## Menu component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Customize menu using events in Syncfusion Angular Menu component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Customize menu using events
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Customize menu using events in Angular Menu component